 2) Change Filters Everywhere

 Speaking of efficiency, every single appliance in your home that features a filter has one for a reason.
 These filters make sure the air in your vents and water in your tap is clean.
 However, a filter that’s filled up with dirt and grime is no longer useful and can actually act to hinder the efficiency of the appliance by slowing the air or water that flows through it.
-Check your vents, water heater, AC, furnace, dryer, and even your coffee machine for unchanged filters and make sure to change them at least once every 6 months.
+Check your vents, water heater, AC, furnace, dryer, and even your coffee machine for unchanged filters, and make sure to change them at least once every 6 months.
 This will boost the efficiency of every appliance you maintain and drop their daily energy consumption significantly.

 3) Running Efficient Laundry Loads

-Laundry is one of the great luxuries of modern life but it’s also a huge power consumer, especially the dryer.
+Laundry is one of the great luxuries of modern life but it’s also huge power consumption, especially the dryer.
 There are several ways to get more eco-friendly with your laundry ranging from washer settings to load size so you can pick and choose the techniques that work best for you and your household.

 - Wash clothes on cooler settings